3 Reasons Protecting Wood From Water Is Vital To Its Lifespan

 One of the biggest threats to the longevity of wood is water.
-Wood continuously absorbs and expels water, a process which eventually degrades the integrity of the material to the point that it is no longer usable.
+Wood continuously absorbs and expels water, a process that eventually degrades the integrity of the material to the point that it is no longer usable.
 Especially in humid and rainy regions, swelling wood can be a persistent problem that is of utmost importance to address to extend the life of wooden constructions.

 1. Contraction and Expansion Damages Wood

-Swelling and shrinkage in wood is driven by moisture.
-Years of water absorption and expulsion weakens the integrity of the fibrous cell walls that make the material rigid.
+Swelling and shrinkage in wood are driven by moisture.
+Years of water absorption and expulsion weaken the integrity of the fibrous cell walls that make the material rigid.
 This leads to fragility and cracking, which not only causes breakage but increases the likelihood of decay.
 Minimizing the amount of water absorbed is key to prolonging the life of wood, making it vital to keep it sealed with paint or finishes like urethane.